Amanda Anisimova upsets Iga Swiatek at the U.S. Open after 6-0, 6-0 loss to her in Wimbledon's final

 “Playing here is so freaking special,” Anisimova told them, “and I've been having the run of my life here.”

 On Thursday, Anisimova will try to reach a second consecutive major final.
-She’ll face four-time Grand Slam champion Naomi Osaka — who eliminated Coco Gauff on Monday — or Karolina Muchova in the semifinals.
+She’ll face four-time Grand Slam champion Naomi Osaka — who eliminated Coco Gauff on Monday — after the No. 23 seed beat No. 11 Karolina Muchova 6-4, 7-6 (3).

 After one game against Swiatek in the quarterfinals Wednesday, Anisimova might have been forgiven for thinking, “Oh, no. Not this again.”